defides213/Contact-form-Work/README.md

 - Created the base with no reponsiveness

 Wednesday:
-- fleshed out the skeleton
+- Fleshed out the skeleton
-- started with responsiveness
+- Started with responsiveness

 Thursday:
-- made amazing progress with responsiveness, just needs to be fleshed out more
+- Made amazing progress with responsiveness, just needs to be fleshed out more

 Friday:
 - Changed the whole website
 - Layout and Color changed
-- based off Reddit now instead of nothing
+- Based off Reddit now instead of nothing

+Saturday:
+- Fix the Github page
+- Added a Readme.md File

 ## Screenshots
 First concept of the website
 ![App Screenshot](https://i.imgur.com/6c8TMOI.png)